-February 13, 2022.
-This is a collection of slide images showing the math of nature from first principles.
-The basics are simple, but emergence begets complexity, specifically in the behaviours of point charge structures.
+This is the beginning of a collection of slide images showing the math of nature from first principles.
+The basics are simple, but emergence begets complexity, specifically in the behaviours of point charge assemblies.
 Perhaps readers can see how simple and obvious is this solution to nature.
-As I have mentioned ad nauseum, physicists planted a bad prior seed in the 1800’s and an enormous tree of false priors has grown, casting shade on the fields of physics, cosmology, and astronomy.
+As I have mentioned ad nauseum, physicists planted a bad prior seed circa 1900 and an enormous tree of false priors has grown, casting shade on the fields of physics, cosmology, and astronomy.
 It’s time for a paradigm change to knock down the tree of false priors and start over, with the previous era as an effective reference model.

 I was thinking about the math for this model of nature as a collection of energetic unit potential point charges and I realized that the most basic foundational math is the only true math for this model.
 The point being that the passing Dirac sphere potentials emitted by point charges combined with the path and velocity of the point charge being acted upon are what determines the change to the path of that point charge.
 Likewise the change of path of a point charge determines it’s future Dirac sphere potential emissions that will at some point act on all other point charges and perhaps itself.
 This is a kind of math that lends itself to extremely precise simulation.